krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

     cl wedit

-In the popped up editor (determined by our `EDITOR` environment variable), you'll see documentation (starting with `//`) about the worksheet syntax, which is markdown interleaved with bundles, worksheets, and formatting directives (which we'll describe later).
+On the CLI, in the popped up editor (determined by the `EDITOR` environment variable), you'll see markdown interleaved with bundles, worksheets, and formatting directives.
+See documentation of the [markdown syntax](https://github.com/codalab/codalab/wiki/User_Worksheet-Markdown).
 For example, the editor might look like this:

     // Editing worksheet codalab(0x4734384f503944dfb15c23d7e466007a).
-    // ... (documentation) ...
     Arbitrary text describing a bundle.
     [run run-echo-hello : echo hello]{0xa113e342f21347e4a65d1be833c3aaa8}
     Arbitrary text describing a worksheet.